mohini-tripathi/REST-API/README.md

  $ node server.js
 ```

-### REST or RESTful stands for Representational State Transfer.
+REST or RESTful stands for Representational State Transfer.
 It is an architectural style as well as an approach for communications purposes that is often used in various web services development.
-In simpler terms, it is an application program interface (API) that makes use of the HTTP requests to GET, PUT, POST and DELETE the data over WWW.
+In simpler terms, it is an application program interface (API) that makes use of the HTTP requests to GET, PUT, POST and DELETE the data over the site.